-This is the second in a series of 5 posts where I share my favorite books in different categories, including: favorite sci-fi series, favorite novel, favorite memoir (Furiously Happy, which I discuss in this post), favorite science nonfiction, and favorite self-help.
+This is the second in a series of 4 posts where I share my favorite books in different categories, including: favorite sci-fi series, favorite novel, favorite memoir (Furiously Happy, which I discuss in this post), and favorite self-help.
 Furiously Happy is my favorite memoir, and quite possibly the funniest book I’ve ever read.

 This post includes affiliate links.
 I may, at no cost to you, earn a small commission when you make a purchase.